-The SUB houses the following offices and departments: ASCWU, Campus Life, Ceasar Chavez Theatre, the Central Cafe & Expresso Bar, Club Central nightclub, D.A.P.P.E.R., Wellness & Prevention Program, Ballroom, Diversity Center, Games Room, Information Booth, K-CAT Radio, Non-Traditional Student Lounge, Publicity Center, Scheduling Center, Tent-N-Tube, University Recreation and Intramurals, University Store.
-It also has 14 meeting rooms, a computer lab, and the SUB "Pit" entertainment center and a new satellite advising center of Academic Services.
+The SUB houses the following offices and departments: ASCWU, Campus Life, Ceasar Chavez Theatre, the Central Cafe & Expresso Bar, Club Central Nightclub, Wildcat Wellness Center, Wellness & Prevention Program, Ballroom, Diversity Center, Games Room, Information Booth, K-CAT Radio, Non-Traditional Student Lounge, Publicity Center, Scheduling Center, Tent-N-Tube/Ticketmaster, University Recreation and Intramurals, University Store.
+It also has 14 meeting rooms, and the SUB "Pit" entertainment center and the Academic Advising Resources Center.

 Career Development Services is grouped into three closely interrelated programs: Career Counseling, Cooperative Education and Career Employment.

 Career Employment assists graduating seniors and alumni in locating and securing full-time careers.
-Career Employment provides on-campus interviews with businesses, government agencies, school districts and the military; a job listing and subscription service for jobs in all fields; and individual job referrals to candidates who are registered with the program.
+Career Employment provides on-campus interviews with businesses, government agencies, school districts and the military; a job listing and subscription service for jobs in all fields; and individual job referrals to all students who are registered with the program.
 Workshops are offered on resume writing, interviewing skills and other job search topics.
 Many books, videos and handouts are also available for candidates to assist them in developing effective job search skills.
-Experienced counselors/advisors are available to work with candidates to develop a successful job search strategy.
+Experienced counselors/advisors are available to work with all students to develop a successful job search strategy.

 The Central Safety Center coordinates the development and implementation of occupational safety and health and traffic safety programs and related research.
 Grants from the various federal and state agencies provide support for related training and technical assistance for Washington industrial firms and schools.
-Scholarships are also available for students who major in Loss Control Management or secure a minor or endorsement in Traffic Safety Education.
-A student section of the American Society of Safety Engineers (ASSE) is sponsored by the Central Safety Center.
+Scholarships are also available for students who major in Safety and Health Management or secure a minor or endorsement in Traffic Safety Education.
+A student section of the American Society of Safety Engineers (ASSE) is sponsored by the Safety Studies Program.
 For more information contact the Central Safety Center, (509) 963-3218 or 963-1756.

 The Central Washington Archaeological Survey (CWAS), with offices in Farrell Hall, is a research and public service office that is part of the Department of Anthropology.
 An advisory board which includes the Dean of Graduate Studies and Research, the Dean of the College of the Sciences and the Chair of the Department of Anthropology and Museum, provides direction and support for CWAS activities.
 CWAS conducts archaeological investigations in the central counties of the state and promotes public involvement in the identification and protection of regional archaeological resources.
 Closely integrated with academic programs in anthropology, CWAS involves faculty and students in research projects funded through external grants and contracts.
 CWAS cooperates with state and federal agencies, Native American tribes and nations, professional archaeologists throughout the state, and state and local archaeological societies to study and preserve Central Washington's archeological resources.